 The DJI Inspire 2 is the drone we all dream of.
-You can read more on the fantastic features of the Inspire 2 in this terrific DJI Inspire 2 review and can find the latest Inspire 2 bundle offers here.
+You can read more on the fantastic features of the Inspire 2 in this terrific DJI Inspire 2 review.

 Below we have a nice graphic which shows where the DJI Vision System sensors are located on the Inspire 2.

 The Autel Evo aerial photography drone is a very easy to fly quadcopter, even indoors or at low altitudes.
 The EVO has a tremendous flight time of 30 minutes and a 4.3 mile (7 km) video range.